temporalio/proposals/dotnet/sdk-phase-1.md

       but a really old version from 4 years ago
   * Against:
     * We don't like extra dependencies, even these tiny ones
-    * We will have a rudimentary `Temporal.ITemporalLogger` with a simple console implementation by default
+    * We will have a rudimentary `Temporalio.ITemporalLogger` with a simple console implementation by default
-      * Could have a separate `Temporal.Extensions` project that had a `ITemporalLogger` impl for `ILogger`, but this is so simple it can just be a sample
+      * Could have a separate `Temporalio.Extensions` project that had a `ITemporalLogger` impl for `ILogger`, but this is so simple it can just be a sample
   * Leaning towards "Against"

 ### HostBuilder and Worker Services